Marlins3rdGitUser/WEBsivun-kehitys/WS07_PROJECTWORK/README.md

 Description:

-Make a website with any designed, as long as it functions in both mobile and has a nice asthetic.
+Make a website of your chosen topic.
+Any topic works, as long you can make the website look astheticly pleasing.

+Chosen topic:

+Computer viruses.
+How to they work, how to find them and how to get rid of them.

 Notes:

-I fucked up.
-I did not have a subject that would work nicely.

-Now I got to pay the concequence.

-I need to have this done within 18 hours.
+Time to right my wrongs.
+Let's do this.
+18 hours.

-Let's do this then.